Zheng Shanjie: As chairman of the National Development and Reform Commission

 On March 12, 2023, Zheng was appointed as the chairman of the National Development and Reform Commission (NDRC).

 As chairman of the NDRC, Zheng stated at a press conference in October 2024 that China's economy is stable but faces complex internal and external challenges.
 According to him, China would provide 14.12 billion USD from the 2025 budget and another 14.12 billion USD for key projects to help local governments.
 The country will speed up its fiscal spending.
 Zheng also revealed that a total 1 trillion yuan of special sovereign bonds have been issued to fund local projects and would continue to issue ultra-long special treasury bonds in 2025.

-Amidst the China–United States trade war, Zheng expressed his confidence in meeting China's annual growth targets despite challenges from Trump tariffs.
+Amid the China–United States trade war, Zheng expressed his confidence in meeting China's annual growth targets despite challenges from Trump tariffs.
+He was one of the people who accompanied Chinese leader Xi Jinping during talks in South Korea with the US delegation headed by President Donald Trump in October 2025, which resulted on a trade truce between the two nations.